OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 merged the make_function with the main class added missing functions to the make_function added some test calls to see if the code works

+09.10.24

+removed the prior added functions from mkae_function as we realized our other method was not ideal made a find/call function as this is a better way